-This part-time, course is validated by ICM and combines basic desktop publishing skills and graphics design principles with the specifics of how to use the Adobe suite to create visual communications.
+This part-time course combines basic desktop publishing skills and graphics design principles with the specifics of how to use the Adobe suite to create visual communications.

-The Diploma in Desktop Publishing course is conducted on a part-time evening basis over a 16-Week period.
-The aim of the course is to give the course participants the advanced skills and knowledge required to work in a Desktop Publishing/Graphic Design environment.
+The Diploma in Desktop Publishing course is conducted on a part-time evening basis over a 16-week period.
+The aim of the course is to give participants the advanced skills and knowledge required to work in a desktop publishing/graphic design environment.